cisdev2/ipeer4-server/doc/README.md

 - Add new role types
     - "UBC Grader" equivalent -> able to see results, but not able to create events, etc
     - "UBC Builder" equivalent -> able to create events, but cannot see results
+    - Course roles might need to be abstracted to another entity/class
 - Revised emailing system
     - Rethink email templates (possibly remove the option in some contexts)
     - Create email at various stages in process (event started, due date approaching, results availability)